-To help you win in this growing market, The NPD Group provides the broadest and deepest global view of the sports and recreation marketplace available today.
+To help you win in this growing market, The NPD Group provides the broadest and deepest global view of the sports and recreation marketplace.
 With NPD you get the most complete, accurate, and comprehensive information about your products’ sales and your consumers to help you track trends, identify business opportunities, and grow sales.

 The NPD Group’s data delivery tools equip you to dig into your products’ performance at the category, brand, and item levels.
-And you can take a step back to understand the macro view of sales trends by looking across relevant categories (apparel, footwear, equipment, and accessories), for a complete industry view.
+And you can take a step back to understand the macro view of sales trends by looking across relevant categories, for a complete industry view.

 A team of dedicated sports industry analysts will help you put the data in context.
 They mine our consumer and point-of-sale (POS) research to tell you who buys your products – and your competitors’ products – and where, when, how and why they use them.

 The NPD Group has the largest POS footprint in the industry.
 NPD collects weekly and monthly sales data from more than 30,000 doors globally, spanning all industry channels of distribution, including independent specialty stores, sport specialty stores, sporting goods, department stores, mass merchants, and ecommerce.
 This allows you to continuously monitor sales of men’s, women’s, and children’s sports apparel, footwear, equipment, and accessories.

 Monthly Retail Tracking: The Retail Tracking Service delivers the most detailed point-of-sale information available to guide your critical business decisions.
 Standard measures available at the category, brand, and item levels include unit sales/share, dollar sales/share, and average selling price.
 Advanced measures available for specialty channels include inventory, margins, and GMROI.